elugens/hello-javascript/docs/additional-questions/frames-windows/popups-window-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The simple answer is that it depends on the browser.
 For instance, if an onclick event has a nested timeout and returns a window open after 3 seconds.
 The popup opens in Chrome but gets blocked in Firefox.
 If we decrease the delay, the pop-up works in Firefox (down to 2 seconds or less).
 The difference is that Firefox accepts timeouts of 2000ms or less, but beyond that, It eliminates the "trust," presuming that it is now "outside of the user action."
-As a result, the first gets prohibited while the second is not.
+As a result, the first one gets denied while the second is not.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />